Author is a solo parent raising a young toddler and two cats.

-You might find a sense of connection with the blog because you have kids, or you’re a solo parent, or have someone in your family with food allergies, or have a child with an illness, or because you like cooking, or just because you thought an Instagram photo was pretty!
+You might find a sense of connection with the blog because you have kids, or you’re a solo parent, or have someone in your family with food allergies, or have a child with special needs, or because you like cooking, or just because you thought an Instagram photo was pretty!
 Whatever your reason, welcome 😀

-For those with food allergies or chronic health issues, this is where I’m at diagnostically for Miss 2:
+For those with food allergies or chronic health issues / disabilities / special needs, this is where I’m at diagnostically for my little Miss:

 - Gastric Reflux Disease (GERDS)

 - Surgery removed adenoids + tonsils and reduced turbinates (due to ongoing inflammation from chronic illness and airborne allergies).